bauxiteDYS/SM-NT-Server-Template/README.md

-# Server template for Neotokyo with Sourcemod plugins and configs
+# Server templates for Neotokyo

 ### Installation instructions for Windows: